rubyonracetracks/tutorial-rails-rubymn2/README.md

 ## Prerequisites
 * Docker should be installed.
 This is covered in the [Docker Tutorial](https://github.com/jhsu802701/tutorial-docker-stretch).
-* You should have one of my rbenv-general Docker images installed.
+* You should have one of my rails-general Docker images installed.
 This is covered in the [Docker Tutorial](https://github.com/jhsu802701/tutorial-docker-stretch).
 * You should be familiar with the process of creating a new Rails app.
 This is covered in the [GenericApp Tutorial](https://gist.github.com/jhsu802701/ace85adf7c3f197391c4457dec863e89).